Last update to the list: October 2021.

 - North (Cherry Creek, also Italian – try the squid ink pasta – its only on the dinner menu, but they’ll make it for you off menu usually).

 - For sushi, we strongly recommend Taki (on Bayaud and Pennsylvania, just behind Logan Liquors).
 It is less known than some of the other Denver sushi joints, but just as good or better in our view.
 We love the people who work there also.
+In the Highlands neighborhood Taki 2 is also owned by the same folks.
+Try the spicy shrimp roll.
+Nothing like it elsewhere.

 - We used to have Z Cuisine, French in highlands on this list.
 We will replace it with Linger, also in the lower highlands.
 Created in a former mortuary (Olinger), Linger has great international tapas-style dishes.